 MAD I TELL YOU!
 Hence the homemade fly spray.

 The Problems With Commercial Fly Sprays

 Last summer while we were milking Sally, the flies eventually got so dang bad (no matter how many of these or these that we put up) that we finally broke down and bought commercial fly spray.
 It worked.

 …but then, the next day, her milk tasted hoooorible.
 Baaaaad.
 (I'm stretching out the words to let you know just how disgusting it tasted.
 Like thiiiiiiiis bad.)

-Realizing that diet hadn't changed, we thought… maybe, just maybe, it was the fly spray.
+Realizing that her diet hadn't changed, we thought… maybe, just maybe, it was the fly spray.
 So we stopped using it.
 And in a days time, the milk went back to it's normal, creamy, delicious self.
 Fluke?
 Maybe?
 Let's try again.
 Because obviously I have a thick skull and it's very difficult for me to retain information.

 Once again, we used the fly spray.
 And once again, after about a day, the milk was undrinkable.
 Bleh.
 Plew.
 Gah.
 (I don't know how to type out gross sounds.)

 I'm sorry… does this freak anyone else out?
 What on earth is in this stuff that could seep into her body and cause such a reaction?
 I bet it was pure poison.
 Poison, I tell you!
 I won't pretend to know what's in a commercial fly spray- because I don't.
 But I do know it was tainting my milk.